 2. Launch information can also be accessed in the Timeline View for roadmaps and portfolios

-This concept extends to the timeline view for roadmaps and portfolios by connecting associated launch information on hover and showcasing upcoming launches as milestone-like flags at the top of your timeline.
+This concept extends to the timeline view for roadmaps by connecting associated launch information on hover and showcasing upcoming launches as milestone-like flags at the top of your timeline.
 These flags are designed a little differently to stand out but can be turned off via a toggle at the bottom of your roadmap if you need a more focused view.
 All of this happens when you connect a bar or container to a launch.
 You can now focus your time on more pressing needs.

 3. Target dates for bars and containers display within the launch checklist